EricRohlfs/blog/docs/introductionToCustomElements.md

 4. Associate a new tag name to the class so the browser knows what to do.
 Skipping this step will throw an error. customElements.define('hello-world', HelloWorld)

-5. import the component into the page. type="module" is important.
+5. Import the component into the page. type="module" is important.
 // index.html
 <html>
   <head>